Solidago

-Solidago, commonly called goldenrods, is a genus of about 100 to 120 species of flowering plants in the family Asteraceae.
+Solidago, commonly called goldenrod, is a genus of about 100 to 120 species of flowering plants in the family Asteraceae.
 Most are herbaceous perennial species found in open areas such as meadows, prairies, and savannas.
 They are mostly native to North America, including Mexico; a few species are native to South America and Eurasia.
 Some American species have also been introduced into Europe and other parts of the world.

 Description

 Solidago species are perennials growing from woody caudices or rhizomes.
 Their stems range from decumbent (crawling) to ascending or erect, with a range of heights going from 5 cm to over a meter.
 Most species are unbranched, but some do display branching in the upper part of the plant.
 Both leaves and stems vary from glabrous (hairless) to various forms of pubescence (strigose, strigillose, hispid, stipitate-glandular or villous).
 In some species, the basal leaves are shed before flowering.
 The leaf margins are most commonly entire, but often display heavier serration.
 Some leaves may display trinerved venation rather than the pinnate venation usual across Asteraceae.
-The flower is also the state flower of Kentucky.